mcnichol/pks-workshop-application/README.md

 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/.

 When prompted for choosing either the Kubeconfig or Token, choose Kubeconfig.
-You will need to browse to HOME-DIR/.kube and select the file named `config`.
+You will need to browse to `$HOME/.kube` and select the file named `config`.

-On Windows, you may want to use Firefox or Chrome as Explorer has some issues.
+When deciding on a Web Browser you may want to use Firefox or Chrome as we have faced issues with Explorer.

 ### 3. Lab Exercise: Set Environment Variables